Remembering John Lennon on the anniversary of his passing

 It is a question I am sometimes asked by Beatles fans who were born long after everything had already happened.

 Being in a TV studio, I got the news perhaps before Howard announced it.
-One of the boys came in from the teletype room holding a small sheet of paper with the bottom torn.
-He was staring at the paper, walking slowly, his face pale.
-I asked what was wrong.
-He handed me the scrap of paper.
+I went into the teletype room and tore off a small sheet of paper with breaking news.
 I looked at it.
 My eyes went blurry as I started to read, then slowly focused.

 Former Beatle John Lennon shot to death outside his apartment building in New York by local screwball.
 More to follow.